schady4/node-neat-2/README.md

 # Getting Help

+Again this is not the original project so use at your own risk.

+Below is the original project and maintainer.
 Feel free to tweet me with questions [@iamlacroix](https://twitter.com/iamlacroix), or [open a ticket](https://github.com/lacroixdesign/node-neat/issues) on GitHub.

 # Testing

-`node-neat` is tested against the examples provided in the [Neat documentation](http://neat.bourbon.io/docs).
+`node-neat-2` is tested against the examples provided in the [Neat documentation](http://neat.bourbon.io/docs).
 The tests check for compile errors, so if a feature compiles but the expected output is incorrect, be sure to [open a ticket](https://github.com/lacroixdesign/node-neat/issues).